tytydraco/yessleep/out/Dental_Damn.md

 This had been going on for years.
 Rudy bullying and undermining everybody’s work to Henry, our CTO.
 I cannot imagine how many consultants Rudy had burned through.

-So, I had taken to grinding me teeth, and one thing led to another, and my dentist of 34 years, who, I fondly called, Vlad the Impaler, and all 6'6" of him looked up at my X-RAYs, and then directly back in my, I am sure, scared shitless face.
+So, I had taken to grinding my teeth, and one thing, as it often does, led to another, and my dentist of 34 years, whom, I fondly referred to as Vlad the Impaler, all 6'6" of him was hard at work.

+Vlad looked up at my X-RAYs, those long magnifying glasses perched on his big nose.
+Then his gaze landed directly on my, I am sure, scared-shitless face.

 The face that wore my shame and regret for every candy bar, every pint of ice cream, every sugary coffee drink, cake, pie and croissant I had ever consumed in my stressed the fuck out life.

 “You need a root canal.
 But I cannot do it.
-I will send you somewhere.”
+I will send you somewhere.
+I will save your life.”

 And so; he did.
 Let’s call the Root Canal specialist Dr. Hooperova.

-“I have sucked out blood and pus and put the medicine in.
+She said, “I have sucked out blood and pus and put the medicine in.
 Come back in two weeks and we will finish.”

-When all was said and done Vlad the Impaler had shaved the sad remnants of my bum tooth into a post and then a week or so later put in a crown.
+When all was said and done Dr. Hooperova had sent me back to Vlad the Impaler; the operation a success.

+Vlad had shaved the sad remnants of my bum tooth into a post, and then, a week or so later put in a steel crown.
 He had bobbled it, and I almost swallowed it, but we worked together as a team and, just like that, my dental nightmare was over.

 Or, so I thought.

-One week later:
+One week later, calling for my regular cleaning:

 Dr. Vlad the Impaler had passed from this life.
 Suddenly.

-I cried when his assistant Alla told me his heart had just stopped.
-I had been with Vlad since 23.
-Within a week his office was closed as if he'd never been there 40 years.
+I cried when his assistant, Alla, told me his heart had just stopped.
+I had been with Vlad since I was 23.
+Within a week his office was closed as if he'd never been there, fighting the good fight the last 40 years.

-And then there was new pain to interrupt my grief.
+And within days, well, then there was a new pain to interrupt my grief.

-Dental pain.
+*Dental pain.
 Blood and tears filled my sink.
-I was sweating, too.
+I was sweating, too.*

 And just like that, after a brief text exchange, Dr. Hooperova was officially my new dentist.